Macroscopic properties of equity markets: stylized facts and portfolio performance: Intrinsic market volatility

 \subsection{Empirical results}

 In Figure \ref{fig:EGR} we consider the per period excess growth rate $\gamma_w$ (right) and the cumulative excess growth rate $\Gamma_w$ (left) at various frequencies, where $w(t) = \mu^{\mathcal{A}_t^K}(t)$ is the capitalization weights relative to the top $K = 1000$ stocks.
 We consider the frequencies $\Delta t = 1$ (daily), $5$ ($\sim$weekly), $20$ ($\sim$monthly) and $60$ ($\sim$quarterly).\footnote{Here, and in the backtests in Section \ref{sec:backtest}, we use constant intervals in trading days instead of calendar days to mitigate possible calendar effects.} We observe that the cumulative excess growth rate grows roughly linearly over time (about $3.5\%$ per year when $\Delta t = 5$).
-Nevertheless, as seen in Figure \ref{fig:EGR} (right) and the sample autocorrelation function shown in Figure \ref{fig:EGR2} (left), the excess growth rate exhibits clear ARCH effects at all frequencies considered, and is large during the financial crises in 2000 and 2008 among other significant market events.
+Nevertheless, as seen in Figure \ref{fig:EGR} (right) and the sample autocorrelation function shown in Figure \ref{fig:EGR2} (left), the excess growth rate exhibits clear ARCH effects\footnote{By an ``ARCH effect'' we mean that the time series has positive serial correlation at multiple scales.} at all frequencies considered, and is large during the financial crises in 2000 and 2008 among other significant market events.
 We stress that stochastic volatility of this sort is absent in all rank-based diffusion models studied so far, hence it is a promising direction to extend these models to capture the time series properties of relative volatility (alongside stability of the capital distribution curve).

-\begin{fact} Market excess growth rate is correlated with absolute market volatility and exhibits an ARCH effect. \end{fact}
+\begin{fact} Market excess growth rate is correlated with absolute market volatility and clusters in time. \end{fact}